taocpp/json/doc/Value-Class.md

 Note that the [default Type Traits](Type-Traits.md) do **not** perform range checking when converting between different arithmetic types!

-As usual, the conversion works with [all types and nested types that are supported by the Type Traits](Type-Traits.md#default-traits-specialisations), for example shared pointers and vectors.
+As usual, the conversion works with [all types and nested types that are supported by the default Traits](Batteries-Included.md#default-traits) and the [additional Traits](Batteries-Included.md#additional-traits), for example shared pointers and vectors.

 ```c++
 const tao::json::value v = tao::json::value::array( { 1, 2, tao::json::null, 4 } );